-Claudia Nader Jaime (a.k.a.
-Clau) is an audio engineer specialised in binaural and immersive sound design for audio-visual media, advertising and sonic art installations.
+Clau Nader is an audio engineer specialised in binaural and immersive sound design for film, TV, audio-visual media, advertising and sonic art installations.
 Her work in film has been featured in numerous festivals in Europe, the USA, and Latin America.
-Claudia is currently working as a Graduate Teaching Assistant and Social Media Content Producer and is a current PhD researcher at the Department of Theatre, Film, Television and Interactive Media of the University of York, UK.
-Her research, funded by CONACyT and the AES Educational Foundation, explores potential immersive sound media interventions for mental health in adolescents.
+Clau is currently working as a Graduate Teaching Assistant and Social Media Content Producer and is a current PhD researcher at the Department of Theatre, Film, Television and Interactive Media of the University of York, in the UK.
+Her research, funded by CONACyT and the AES Educational Foundation, explores sound formats found in ASMR-inducing media and their use as potential psychosocial interventions for mental health and wellbeing in adolescents.

-Claudia Nader Jaime (mejor conocida como Clau) es una ingeniera de audio especializada en diseño sonoro binaural e inmersivo para medios audio-visuales, publicidad e instalaciones de arte sonoro.
+Clau Nader es una ingeniera de audio especializada en diseño sonoro binaural e inmersivo para cine, TV, medios audio-visuales, publicidad e instalaciones de arte sonoro.
 Su trabajo en cine ha sido parte de numerosos festivales en Europa, EUA y Latinoamérica.
-Actualmente, Claudia trabaja como Catedrática Asistente y Productora de Contenido para redes sociales y realiza una investigación doctoral en el Departamento de Teatro, Cine, Television y Medios Interactivos de la Universidad de York, Reino Unido.
-Sus investigación, patrocinada por CONACyT y la AES Educational Foundation, explora intervenciones con diseño sonoro immersivo para salud mental en adolescentes.
+Actualmente, Clau trabaja como Profesora Adjunta y Productora de Contenido para redes sociales y realiza una investigación doctoral en el Departamento de Teatro, Cine, Television y Medios Interactivos de la Universidad de York, en el Reino Unido.
+Sus investigación, patrocinada por CONACyT y la AES Educational Foundation, explora formatos de sonido en medios inductores de ASMR y su uso como posible intervención psicosocial para la salud mental y bienestar en adolescentes.

 Mentoring Area: PRODUCER | MANAGER | ENTREPRENEURSINGER-SONGWRITER | ARRANGER | COMPOSER